navin-a/lankan-tribe-kodi-video-addon/README.md

-# lankan-tribe-kodi-video-addon
+# lankan-vibe-kodi-video-addon
-Lankan Tribe (A video add-on for Kodi)
+Lankan Vibe (A video add-on for Kodi)